Do I Need Therapy? 11 Signs It’s Time To See a Therapist

 These are negative patterns that you follow subconsciously, and they prevent you from using opportunities, ruin your self-confidence, and make you feel unhappy.

 That is a sign of deeper psychological issues.
 You could have some ingrained patterns that you have learned in your childhood, and they prevent you from reaching your goals.
-A therapist can help you identify and deal with the root cause of your behavior and develop a positive mindset.
+A therapist can help you identify and deal with the root cause of your behavior, and develop a positive mindset, and apply behavioral strategies that will help reinforce new ways of thinking and challenge any faulty patterns of thinking.

 9. You’re struggling to build relationships with others